-January is a great month to submit to literary agents.
-But how do you put together a submission package that will catch their eye and make them want to read your work?
-Here are some tips on how to do it – and, by the way, most of them also apply to putting together an application package for one of our selective London writing courses or online writing courses…
+How do you put together a submission package that will catch their eye and make them want to read your work?
+Here are some tips on how to do it – and, by the way, most of them also apply to putting together an application package for one of our selective creative writing courses …

 - Format your work properly: The right way to present your work is to use an unfussy font – not too big, not too small (Times New Roman 12 point will do just fine), 1.5 or double spacing, and make sure you set the work out correctly, the way you’d see it on the page of a published book – ie, paragraphs indented (rather then with spaces between them), dialogue properly formatted etc. This may sound petty, but if you’ve got a truckload of reading to do (which, believe me, is the case for all literary agents), it makes a massive difference when the work looks clean, professional and readable.
 Nobody wants to have to fight their way into a densely packed page of tiny font with no discernible formatting.
 Also, number your pages and put your name on them.
 Don’t put a copyright notice on the material – it doesn’t actually serve a real function and just looks silly.